ringosham/ToggleSneak/README.md

 # ToggleSneak mod

-The OG ToggleSneak back in 1.7.10.
+The OG ToggleSneak back in 1.7.10/1.8.
 Supports toggling sneaking, sprinting, and fly boosting.

 The controls are tinkered to be the exact same as the original.
 Meaning the mod can determine between toggling and holding the sneak/sprint button without any extra hassle.

 Originally coded by u/ScrobDobbins.
-Updated (and now mostly rewritten) by Ringosham for Minecraft 1.12.2
+Updated (and now mostly rewritten) by Ringosham

 ## Downloads